Zieria scopulus: Taxonomy and naming

-Zieria scopulus was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected from Mount Elliot near Ipswich and the description was published in Austrobaileya.
+Zieria scopulus was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected from Mount Elliot near Ipswich and the description was published in the journal Austrobaileya.
 The specific epithet (scopulus) is a Latin word meaning "projecting rock, shelf, ledge or cliff" referring to the habitat of this species.

 Distribution and habitat

-This zieria is only known from Mount Elliot and Flinders Peak where it grows in stony cracks and crevices of trachyte.
+This zieria is only known from Mount Elliot and Flinders Peak near Ipswich where it grows in stony cracks and crevices of trachyte.